cns-iu/scimaps/assets/content/venues/2016/03-21/quantifying-visualizing-and-forecasting-global-human-society-through-big-data-what-it-looks-like-to-compute-on-the-entire-planet/readme.md

 ---
 dateStart: 2016-03-21
 dateEnd: 2016-03-21
-title: "Quantifying, Visualizing, and Forecasting Global Human Society Through “Big Data”: What it Looks Like To Compute on the Entire Planet, Kalev Leetaru - CNS Talks"
+title: "Quantifying, Visualizing, and Forecasting Global Human Society Through “Big Data”: What it Looks Like To Compute on the Entire Planet"
 venue: "CNS Center, Indiana University"
 organizer: Lisel Record
 credit: "Places & Spaces"